 The Experience Mod System’s Hidden Good Side

-- One bad year of claims would ruin our insurance program – The E-Mod system does not balance this out as well as #1 in the list.
+- One bad year of claims would ruin our insurance program – The E-Mod system does not balance this out as well as #1 on the list.
 However, the E-Mod system can keep your company from taking such a hit to your insurance premiums by spreading the risk over three years of Experience data.
-This is one of the advantages of paying regular insurance premiums and not being a large deductible or self insured unless your company or organization is large.
+This is one of the advantages of paying regular insurance premiums and not having a large deductible or self-insured unless your company or organization is large.

 ©J&L Risk Management Inc Copyright Notice